Federal Employment Background Check Disqualifiers: The “Forever” Rule

 Anything that indicates poor integrity will often disqualify an individual from federal employment, but in particular, felonies and criminal activity can be a barrier.

-What Kinds of Things Cause Someone to Fail a Federal Background Check?
+What Kinds of Things Cause Someone To Fail a Federal Background Check?

 The amount of federal employment background check disqualifiers is extensive but usually involves anything that indicates a pattern of dishonest behavior, criminal action, or activity that compromises the security of the country.